-The os trigonum is an accessory, or extra bone, that sometimes develops behind the ankle.
-It does not always cause symptoms, but when it causes pain, due to irritation and inflammation, a doctor will refer to this discomfort as os trigonum syndrome.
+The os trigonum is an extra bone that sometimes develops behind the ankle.
+It does not always cause symptoms but can cause pain due to irritation and inflammation.
+Doctors call this os trigonum syndrome.

 The true ankle joint contains three bones that allow it to support weight and move.
 One of these bones is known as the talus, or heel bone.
 Some people may have an extra bone that develops behind the talus called the os trigonum.
 This extra bone may not cause symptoms.
 However, in some individuals, it can result in a painful condition known as os trigonum syndrome, particularly after repetitive downward pointing of the toes.

 In this article, we will discuss os trigonum syndrome, including causes and risk factors, symptoms, and more.

 Doctors refer to the os trigonum as an accessory, or an extra bone.
 It develops in the posterior, or back, of the ankle and connects to the talus by a fibrous band of tissue.

 The presence of an os trigonum is congenital, meaning it is present at birth.
 As many as 15% of people may have this extra bone behind their ankle.
 However, a person may not realize they have it until adolescence, when one area of the talus does not fuse with the rest of the bone.
 They may also discover they have it when they begin to experience symptoms.